 You also are able to have a controlled environment for your seedlings.
 Sometimes plants that aren't as hardy do better when started indoors.

 Which Seeds Should I Start Indoors?

 Most root vegetables are better off being direct sown outdoors.
-The only root vegetable I actually start indoors are onions.
+The only root vegetable I actually start indoors is onions.
 Because I don’t want to buy onion sets from the nursery, so I grow my own.

 Cool-weather crops like lettuce, spinach, and other brassicas don't need to be started indoors as they can handle the cooler temperatures of the soil.

-However warm-weather crops such as peppers, tomatoes, cucumbers, even melons and some squash do really well when started indoors.
+However warm-weather crops such as peppers, tomatoes, cucumbers, even melons, and some squash do really well when started indoors.